RamazanCuhaci/CUDAIntegratedTransformerTool/README.md

 6. Navigate to the build directory of the LLVM project and create make files with cmake.
 Enable clang-tools-extra option.
-This part only for once:
+You dont't need for this every changes in the code.
+You can just do step 7 for any source code changes after the first installation.
     ```bash
     sudo cmake -DLLVM_ENABLE_PROJECTS="clang-tools-extra;clang" -DCMAKE_BUILD_TYPE=Release -G "Unix Makefiles" ../llvm
     ```